There are over one million schoolchildren in New Zealand and thousands have no breakfast and go to school hungry.

-Using lean design and manufacturing principles, as well as state of the art materials, the LifePod incubator is lifecycle tested to 100,000 hours of continuous running and the Patented Mondiale humidification system prevents the propagation of pathogenic bacteria within the incubator.
+Using lean design and manufacturing principles, as well as state of the art materials, the LifePod incubator is lifecycle tested to 100,000 hours of continuous running and the Patented Mondiale humidification and sterilization system prevents the propagation of pathogenic bacteria within the incubator.

 The administration of medicines and rehydration fluids by Intravenous Infusion (IV) is the most common medical procedure employed worldwide.
 In first world hospitals, microprocessor controlled syringe pumps, costing $US2,000 plus, are used to ensure accurate and safe drug delivery.
 However, in the developing world, a 50 cent plastic roller clamp is used to control IV flow rates for the administration of highly potent medicines.

 Even a 3mm movement of the roller clamp may be the difference between life and death and it is almost impossible to accurately control low IV infusion rates required to safely treat children.
 In addition, nursing staff have to constantly readjust the roller clamp to maintain the correct infusion rate and in crisis situations, patients are often left to treat themselves with fatal results.